 Additionally, Jemena will shortly issue requests for tender for the remediation construction contract.

 Information for residents

 In June 2014 we sent our first project newsletter to around 1,000 neighbouring residents and businesses.
-Follow-up letters were sent in November 2014, August 2015 and March 2016.
+Follow-up letters and newsletters have been provided to the community.
 Copies of the community letters can be viewed here:

 If you haven’t already, we invite you to register your contact details with us using the email address below to help us better direct future project information.
 We will maintain your privacy and only use your details to contact you.

 To receive updates about the project please email your contact details to firstname.lastname@example.org.